tveecf/skin.mimic/readme.md

 `Lyrebirds are ground-dwelling birds that are native to Australia.
 They are known for their noteworthy mimicking abilities.`

-Lyrebird Rmod is a fork from Lyrebird which ss a fork of Mimic.
+Lyrebird Rmod is a fork from Lyrebird which is a fork of Mimic.

 This mod adds the following features: